The 1980s was a glorious time for movie soundtracks.

 It was an especially memorable time for musician Stan Bush and the soundtrack for an animated film with a difference.

-1986’s The Transformers: The Movie was a far cry from the kind of family-friendly fare Pixar produces on a near-annual basis today.
+1986’s The Transformers: The Movie was a far cry from the kind of family-friendly fare Pixar produces today.

-Stylish and dark in tone, the film is perhaps best remembered by fans today for the shock demise of Transformers leader Optimus Prime midway through the film and Bush’s iconic synth-laden rock soundtrack, which included memorable hits The Touch and Dare.
+Stylish and dark in tone, the film is best remembered for the shock demise of Transformers leader Optimus Prime midway through and Bush’s iconic synth-laden rock soundtrack including memorable hits The Touch and Dare.

 But as Bush explains to loaded, it wasn’t always meant to be this way.